vukrosic/optimizers-research/explanation.md

 Once we have the gradients, an **optimizer** (like Adam or SGD) updates all the weights.
 It takes a small step in the direction opposite to the gradient, effectively nudging the millions of parameters in the model so that the next time it sees a similar input, its prediction will be slightly closer to the correct answer.

 This cycle of `forward pass -> calculate loss -> backpropagation -> update weights` is repeated millions or billions of times on a massive text corpus, allowing the model to gradually learn the patterns of language.

+---

+## 8. A Deep Dive into the Optimizers

+In `llm.py`, a hybrid optimization strategy is used.
+Instead of a single optimizer for all model parameters, the parameters are split into two groups, each handled by a different optimizer.
+This is a sophisticated approach that applies the best tool for the job.

+- **AdamW**: Handles the "non-matrix" parameters like embeddings, normalization gains, and any biases.
+These parameters are often 1D vectors or have unique structures.
+- **Muon**: A custom optimizer designed specifically for the core 2D weight matrices in the attention and feed-forward layers.

+### AdamW: The Dependable Workhorse

+AdamW is an evolution of the popular Adam optimizer.
+It combines two key ideas: **momentum** and **adaptive learning rates**, with an improved handling of **weight decay**.

+**1. Core Idea: Adaptive Learning Rates**
+Instead of using a single, fixed learning rate, AdamW adapts it for each individual parameter.
+It maintains two moving averages for each parameter:
+- **First Moment (the mean of the gradients)**: This is the **momentum**.
+It keeps track of the general direction of the gradients, helping to accelerate movement and smooth out oscillations.
+- **Second Moment (the variance of the gradients)**: This tracks how much the gradients for a parameter vary.
+If a parameter's gradients are all over the place (high variance), the optimizer will take smaller steps.
+If the gradients are consistent (low variance), it will take larger, more confident steps.

+**2. Key Feature: Decoupled Weight Decay**
+Weight decay is a regularization technique that prevents weights from growing too large by adding a penalty to the loss function.
+The original Adam optimizer mixed this decay with the adaptive learning rate, which could lead to suboptimal results.

+AdamW "decouples" the weight decay.
+Instead of modifying the gradients, it applies the decay directly to the weights *after* the main optimization step.
+This allows for more effective regularization.

+**The Math (Simplified):**
+For a weight `w` with gradient `g`:
+1. `m = beta1 * m + (1 - beta1) * g`  (Update momentum)
+2. `v = beta2 * v + (1 - beta2) * g*g`  (Update variance)
+3. `w = w - lr * m / (sqrt(v) + epsilon)` (Main update step)
+4. `w = w - lr * weight_decay * w` (Decoupled weight decay)

+### Muon: Orthogonalized Momentum

+Muon (`MomentUm Orthogonalized by Newton-schulz`) is the custom optimizer from your code.
+It's designed to improve upon standard momentum by ensuring the updates it makes are "well-behaved," particularly for large matrix multiplications.

+**1. Core Idea: Standard Momentum**
+First, Muon calculates the momentum update, just like a standard SGD with Momentum or Nesterov momentum optimizer.
+It maintains a `momentum_buffer` that accumulates a moving average of the past gradients.

+`buf = momentum * buf + (1 - momentum) * g`

+This `buf` (buffer) represents the smoothed, historical direction of the gradients.
+With Nesterov momentum, it calculates the gradient "a little ahead" in this direction, which can help the optimizer anticipate changes and converge faster.

+**2. Key Feature: Orthogonalization**
+This is the novel part of Muon.
+After calculating the momentum-infused gradient `g`, it passes it through an **orthogonalization** step:

+`g = zeropower_via_newtonschulz5(g)`

+What does this mean?
+Think of a matrix.
+If its rows (or columns) are orthogonal, they are all perpendicular to each other.
+They represent independent, non-redundant directions in space.
+In deep learning, when weight matrices have this property, training can be much more stable and efficient.
+The updates don't interfere with each other, and information flows more cleanly.

+The `zeropower_via_newtonschulz5` function is an algorithm that takes any matrix and iteratively transforms it into a matrix that is **orthogonal**, without changing its fundamental "shape" or "span."

+By orthogonalizing the gradient update matrix `g`, we ensure that the update applied to the model's weights is as clean and non-redundant as possible.
+It pushes the weights in independent directions, which can prevent the "exploding" or "vanishing" gradient problems and lead to more stable training.

+**3. The Final Update Step**

+Finally, the orthogonalized gradient `g` is used to update the parameter `p`:

+`p.add_(g, alpha=-lr * scale_factor)`

+The `scale_factor` (`max(1, rows / cols)**0.5`) is a small adjustment to account for the shape of the matrix, ensuring that wider or taller matrices are updated appropriately.

+**Illustrative Example: Why Orthogonalize?**

+Imagine you're navigating a robot with two joysticks.
+- **Standard Momentum**: You push the "forward" joystick.
+But due to bad wiring, it also makes the robot turn slightly right.
+You want to turn left, but that joystick also makes the robot slow down a bit.
+The controls are *coupled* and inefficient.
+This is like a non-orthogonal update, where changing one feature inadvertently affects another.
+- **Orthogonalized Momentum (Muon)**: You push the "forward" joystick, and the robot goes perfectly straight.
+You use the "turn" joystick, and it turns perfectly on the spot.
+The controls are *independent* and clean.
+This is what Muon aims for: an update where each component of the gradient influences a unique, independent aspect of the weight matrix.